As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite cut en cabochon of various outlines (round, pear, ovals) are worth $5-50 depending on the intensity of play-of-color and size.
 Carved specimens of cabinet size cost up to $500-600, depending on craftsmanship.
 Faceted stones of gem quality command prices up to $100 per carat.

 The most valuable labradorite variety is Oregon sunstone.
-It is rarely called labradorite, but mineralogically this is made of labradorite mineral.
-The price for bi-colored orange and green or bloody-red faceted transparent Oregon sunstone reaches $500 per carat.
+It is rarely called labradorite, but mineralogically, it is made of labradorite.
+Bi-colored orange and green or bloody-red faceted transparent Oregon sunstone cost $500 per carat.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):